Red Line (MARTA): History

+In December 2006, the North-South Line began to be colored as red, distinguishing it from the Northeast Line, which retained the color orange.
+Later, in October 2009, MARTA introduced a color-coded system of naming rail lines, with the North-South Line being renamed to the Red Line, and the Northeast Line being renamed to the Yellow Line, and then to the Gold Line.

+Proposed extension

+In 2003, MARTA began exploring options to extend the Red Line north of Sandy Springs.
+In 2011, MARTA initiated its Alternatives Analysis to study options for extending the Red Line to SR-140 as part of the regional one-cent sales tax referendum.
+The Georgia 400 Transit Initiative, or Connect 400. was a future plan to further expand the Red Line an additional 11.9 miles to the northern end of Fulton County running on or parallel to Georgia 400.
+The plans included stations at Northridge Road, Holcomb Bridge Road, North Point Mall / Encore Parkway, Old Milton Parkway, and Windward Parkway.
+The project was tabled in 2016 when the Georgia Senate rejected two bills authorizing a sales tax funding the project.

+Future

+On March 25, 2024, Andre Dickens, the mayor of Atlanta, announced plans for four new infill stations on the MARTA rail network, with one of them, Murphy Crossing, being a station on the Red and Gold Lines' shared section.
+Murphy Crossing will be on the west side of the Atlanta Beltline.
+On April 11, Dickens announced that another one of the four proposed stations will also be shared by the Red and Gold Lines: namely, Armour Yards, located near the similarly-named Armour Yard.

+Operations

 Now known as the Red Line, it shares trackage with its counterpart, the Gold Line, between Airport and just north of the Lindbergh Center.

 On weekdays, after 8:30 pm, Red Line shuttle train service operates between North Springs and Lindbergh Center stations only until the end of the service.
-On Saturdays and Sundays, Red Line shuttle train service operates between North Springs and Lindbergh Center stations only from 8:50 pm until the end of the service.
+On Saturdays and Sundays, Red Line service operates through to Airport station during all operating hours.
 When major single tracking occurs, Red Line train service operates between North Springs and Lindbergh Center stations only.

 Line description

 The Red Line runs above ground, at-grade and below ground in various portions of its route.
 It begins at the northern terminus, the North Springs station in Sandy Springs.
 The non-revenue tracks extend northward from the station.
 It then goes southward paralleling GA 400 (Turner McDonald Parkway) before turning southeast to Dunwoody, then turning south to cross over I-285, then west before running south in the GA 400 median.
 In Buckhead, it crosses under the Gold Line before joining the Gold Line, going southwest paralleling I-85.
 It turns south through Midtown and enters downtown Atlanta, where it meets the Blue and Green Lines at Five Points station.
 Leaving downtown, the Red Line continues south, paralleling Lee Street and Main Street into East Point and College Park before reaching its terminus at the Airport station.